SkynetLabs/skynet-workshop/README.md

 1. For Create React App projects, we need to add `"homepage": ".",` to the `package.json`.

 2. Next, we'll return to where we initialized the `SkynetClient` in _Step 1.2_.
 When deployed to Skynet, we don't want our App to only communicate with siasky.net, instead we want it to communicate with the portal the app is being served from.
-Find the lines that says
+Find the lines we used to initialize the Skynet Client:

 ```javascript
 const portal =
   window.location.hostname === 'localhost' ? 'https://siasky.net' : undefined;

 const client = new SkynetClient(portal);
 ```